micmejia/bible-dump/NKJV/Romans/Rom 10.md

 ###### 1
-Brethren, my heart's desire and prayer to God for [^a]Israel is that they may be saved.
+Brethren, my heart's desire and prayer to God for Israel is that they may be saved.

 ###### 2
 For I bear them witness that they have a zeal for God, but not according to knowledge.